ppamorim/DraggablePanel/README.md

 * Draggable view margin bottom applied when the view is minimized.
 * Enable or disable the horizontal alpha effect applied while the view is being horizontally dragged.
 * Enable or disable touch on minimized/maximized view to minimize/maximize.
+* Set the minimized view to the left, center and right
+* Change the drag limit, between 0.0 and 1.0

 ```xml
 <com.github.pedrovgs.DraggableView